LEARNAcademy/syllabus/postgresql/queries.md

 ## PGAdmin Setup
 - Open PGAdmin (command + spacebar for spotlight search)
+- On the lefthand sidebar click the Servers icon
+- Close the prompt for a password
+- Make sure that the localhost icon is selected
-- Object >> Create >> Server
+- Go to horizontal menu bar for pgAdmin4 near the apple icon: Object >> Register >> Server
 - General >> name: localhost
 - Click on connection tab
 - Host name/address: `127.0.0.1` or `localhost`
 - Change username from postgres to `learnacademy`
 - Password: SDlearn123
+- Select to save password
 - Click save

-To run a query follow these steps...
+## Connect to Server
+- On the lefthand sidebar click the Servers icon
+- Prompt to unlock saved passwords will require master password: SDlearn123
+- If error statement, select to reset master password
+- Master Password: SDlearn123
+- Click OK
+- Prompt to connect to server wil require a re-entry of password
+- Click OK

+## Running a Query
 - Select the correct database:
   - On the lefthand side select: Servers >> localhost >> Databases
   - Click on countries
 - Tools >> Query Tool
-- Type your query in the Query Editor
+- Type a query in the Query Editor
 - Click on play button to run query

 ### Database Queries
-In this section you'll find a bunch of keywords and other syntax you can use to create what are generically called `database queries`.
-The word query just means question, so essentially, this is the syntax we will use to ask questions from the database to hopefully get the data we want.
+In this section we'll create some generic `database queries` using common keywords and SQL-based syntax.
+The word **query** simply means a question.
+Therefore, this syntax is  used to ask questions from the database to hopefully get the data we want.

-The trick to working with databases is asking the right questions.
-Look through this syntax to see what kinds of questions you can ask the database.
+***NOTE: The key to working with databases is asking the right questions.
+Take time to examine Look this syntax to discover different types of questions you can ask the database.***

-Queries look a bit more like regular English words than some other programming languages, but it's still important to follow the specific syntax required by each keyword.
+Though queries appear somewhat closer to regular English words than certain other programming languages, it's still important to follow the specific syntax required by each keyword.

-NOTE: It is best practice to write the Postgres keywords in uppercase, but the Postgres program is not case sensitive.
-It is also convention to allow each section of the query its own line.
+***NOTE: The Postgres program is not case sensitive.
+However, it is best practice to write the Postgres keywords in uppercase.
+It is also convention to allow each section of the query its own line.***

-### SELECT
+### SELECT and FROM
+Every query will have a `SELECT` statement that specifies at a minimum:
+- the **database table**, which is a structured collection of data organized into rows and columns
+- the specified columns to use from that database table.

+The `SELECT` clause indicates which columns will be included in the query.

+The `FROM` clause indicates the database table from which information will be extracted.
+***

-The most basic query you can perform is to select all the information from a particular table.
-Every query will have a `SELECT` statement to describe which columns will be included in the query.
-The `*` is a shorthand for "all items."
+The simplest query we can execute is to retrieve all the information from a specific table.
+We will use the `*` symbol as shorthand for "all items" within our SELECT statement.
 ```sql
 SELECT *       <-- means all columns
 FROM country;
 ```
 ![simple select](./assets/querying/simple-select.png)

-To select particular columns, pass in the column name separated by commas.
-Any column needed in the query should be used in the select statement.
+To choose specific columns, enter the column names separated by commas.
+Any column required in the query should be used in the SELECT statement.
 ```sql
 SELECT name, population, surfacearea
 FROM country;
 ```

 **What's up with that order?**
-You'll notice the order of the items seems pretty random.
+At first glance, the order of the items may seem pretty random.
 Databases are not ordered by the content.
-They are ordered by primary key.
-So it is up to the developer to order the contents of the query.
+They are ordered by the primary key.
+Hence, arranging the order of the contents within the query is the developer's responsibility.

 ### WHERE
 A `WHERE` clause is a comparison operator and accepts the following:

 `=`, `!=`, `>`, `<`, `>=`, `<=`,